Teaching guidelines +/- 15 minutes

 Sie arbeitet als ... bei einer Zeitung.

-(She works as a journalist for a newspaper.)
+(She works as a journalist at a newspaper.)

 4. Koch: